andrasq/node-docs/code-structure.md

   and it won't make sense like it does now.
 Write the code for that you.
 - iterate (not recurse, not use iterator, not sling arrays)
 - use variables, not argument vectors
-- do not rely on third-party libraries to implement three-line loops
+- do not pull in complex libraries to implement simple functions.
+Once in, their more obscure features will also start creeping into the code, with every maintainer responsible for knowing and understanding them all.
 - optimize only when useful, since optimization itself introduces complexity

 eg: for loop vs forEach() vs recursion